Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 You can also tour it virtually on Google Arts & Culture.
-There’s also an online exhibitdedicated to The Kiss.
-If you like Klimt’s gold toned art nouveau pieces, I also have a guide on every place to find Klimt art work in Vienna.
+There’s also an online exhibit dedicated to The Kiss.
+If you like Klimt’s gold toned art nouveau pieces, I also have a guide on where to find Klimt’s art in Vienna.

-38. Schönbrunn Palace, Vienna
+50. Schönbrunn Palace, Vienna